isadri/pattern-matching-with-nfa/README.md

 ./match [regexp] [file]?
 ```

-Replace `regexp` with the regular expression you want to match, and if you want to use the regular expression on a file you can specify the file the `file` argument.
+Replace `regexp` with the regular expression you want to match, and if you want to use the regular expression on a file you can specify the file name in the `file` argument.

 If you omit the `file` argument, the program will read from the standard input.